a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Shortcuts > Add a Shortcut....
 Press Apple+1 through Apple+5.
 Verify that the radio buttons on the right are selected.

 * Browse to a directory containing one or more files with starting with mixed case (AppleWorks or GS/OS).
 Verify the filenames appear with correct case.
-* Verify that the device order (via clicking Change Drive or pressing Tab) matches the order of volumes shown on the DeskTop (boot device first, etc).
-Hold either Apple key when clicking Change Drive or pressing Tab, and verify that the order is reversed.
-  * On a IIgs: Hold the Shift key when clicking Change Drive, or press Shift+Tab, and verify that the order is reversed.
-  * On a Platinum IIe: Hold the Shift key when clicking Change Drive, or press Shift+Tab, and verify that the order is reversed.
 * Browse to a directory containing 7 files.
 Verify that the scrollbar is inactive.
 * Browse to a directory containing 8 files.
 Verify that the scrollbar is active.
 Press Apple+Down.
 Verify that the scrollbar thumb moves to the bottom of the track.